 - One (1) 3-ring notebook with 3" rings

 - Notebook paper

 - #2 pencils

 - Ballpoint pen

+- Ream of copy paper

 FINANCIAL AID

 Policies and guidelines for the administration of all financial aid are established according to federal and state law.
 Applicants complete an information form, Free Application for Federal Student Aid, and furnish documentation needed to verify eligibility.
 More information on the application process may be obtained in the Financial Aid Office.